 Tooth decay and cavities are common dental issues.
-Receiving a tooth-colored filling to restore your tooth helps prevents the problem from developing into something worse.
+Receiving a tooth-colored filling to restore your tooth helps prevent the problem from developing into something worse.

 A filling is a simple restoration procedure primarily used to restore cavities or other mild decay or deterioration.
 Fillings are extremely common and have a high success rate.
 We offer options for composite fillings and amalgam fillings—both are safe.
-The type of fillings we use depends on your needs, but we commonly use composite fillings because they are tooth-colored and appear more natural for teeth that are visible and easier for others to see or notice.
+Which type we use depends on your needs, but we commonly use composite fillings because they are tooth-colored and appear more natural for teeth that are visible and easier for others to see or notice.

-Sealants are thin coatings painted on teeth to protect them from cavities.
-They are typically used in children, but can be used in adults as well.
-Sealants are a quick and affordable option to prevent cavities and tooth fillings.
+Sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children, but can be used in adults as well.
+Sealants are a quick and affordable option to preventing cavities and tooth fillings.

-Cavity and tooth fillings are required to repair holes left in teeth due to tooth decay.
-Left unchecked, decay will continue to spread and damage the tooth.
-During the filling procedure dentists clean away decay inside of a cavity, usually with a drill to prevent further damage.
+Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
+Left unchecked, the decay will continue to spread and damage the tooth.
+During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
-Filling replace the part of the tooth that is missing or destroyed by tooth decay.
-The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay.
+The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
+The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.

 How long does a dental sealant last?

-Several types of materials are available for fillings, including gold, porcelain, silver amalgam (mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic and composite resin.
-A filling material known as glass ionomer contains glass particles.
-This material is used similarly to composite resin fillings.
-The type of filling used depends on your dentist, the extent and location of your tooth decay, and sometimes your insurance coverage.
+There are several types of materials available that are used for fillings, which include gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc and copper), tooth-colored plastic and composite resin fillings.
+There is also a material that contains glass particles and is known as glass ionomer.
+This material is used in ways similar to the use of composite resin fillings.
+Which type is used depends on your dentist, the extent and location of your tooth decay, and sometimes, your insurance coverage.